Art-n-MathS/DASOS/release/Readme.txt

 -exportVolume c <volumeFileName> exports the volume into an ASCII file to speed
                               up future interpolation of the data. 'c' refers to compressed and its an implicit functionality.
-                              It is recommended to be used for testing only as resolution of data is reduced during exportation.

 -column <label>               the label of the column that defines the class of
                               each entry (e.g. <label>= isDead)